CIPH3R0/C1PH3R/README.md

 2. AV Killer:
 * Add support for Northon, Avast, AVG, Mcafee, and Panda
 3. USB Persistent CPU-Miner
-* making the miner run on RNDIS.
+* making the miner download trugh RNDIS (instead of storage.)
-* the DLL that kills miner when task manager or AV scans are initiated
+* A DLL that kills miner when task manager or AV scans are initiated

 # Idea's